DTharaka/best_selling_books/README.md

 best_selling_books

-An application used to fetch books data form an api, built with React, Redux, JavaScript, and CSS.
+An application used to fetch books data form books api, built with React, Redux, JavaScript, and CSS.

 ## Installation and Setup Instructions